Medical Leaves and Leaves of Absence

 Involuntary Medical Leave

-In unusual circumstances, the Senior Associate Dean of Student Affairs or his or her designee, in consultation with Health Services and/or Counseling professionals, may determine that a student needs to be placed on involuntary medical leave.
+In unusual circumstances, the Senior Associate Dean of Student Affairs or their designee, in consultation with Health Services and/or Counseling professionals, may determine that a student needs to be placed on involuntary medical leave.
 In the event such a determination is made, the College will immediately convey that determination in writing to the student.
-The determination will be based upon an individualized and objective assessment of the student’s ability to safely participate in the College’s programs and will examine whether the student presents a direct threat of substantial harm to him/herself or other members of the College community.
+The determination will be based upon an individualized and objective assessment of the student’s ability to safely participate in the College’s programs and will examine whether the student presents a direct threat of substantial harm to that student or other members of the College community.
 The assessment will determine the nature, duration, and severity of the risk; the probability that the potentially threatening injury will actually occur; and whether reasonable modifications of policies, practices, or procedures will sufficiently mitigate the risk.
 In addition, a student who is not attending class or making satisfactory academic progress may be placed on an involuntary medical or personal leave at the dean's discretion.

 Return from Hospitalization

 A student who is hospitalized as a result of a physical or mental health issue may wish to take a medical leave from Bowdoin to recover.
 If so, the student should follow the voluntary medical leave process set forth herein.
 In the event the student no longer requires a hospital setting and does not wish to take a medical leave, that student must be evaluated by Bowdoin for readiness to return to campus before the student can return.
 Note that, in some situations, the hospital may determine that the student can be discharged; however, a separate administrative decision is to be made by Bowdoin with respect to whether or not that student can return to campus.
-It may be determined, upon such an individualized evaluation, that the student has recovered such that s/he no longer requires a hospital setting but may still need more support than s/he can receive in a residential college setting.
+It may be determined, upon such an individualized evaluation, that the student has recovered such that the student no longer requires a hospital setting but may still need more support than the student can receive in a residential college setting.
 In such situations, a required withdrawal from Bowdoin for medical reasons may be considered to allow for a more extended period of recuperation.
 In that situation, the involuntary medical leave process shall be followed as set forth herein.

 The College reserves the right to notify a parent or guardian of their student’s status if circumstances warrant and if it is believed to be in the best interest of the student and the College community without limitations to state and federal privacy laws.